intel/tcf/doc/09-api-http.rst

   - the offset of the data that is returned; this allows the client to calculate how big the stream is at precisely the time the last byte was sent by the server, but adding *READ-OFFSET* to the *Content-Length* reported by the HTTP response.
+If the output encoding is chunked, there will be no *Content-Length* header and the data length needs to be calculated by dechunking the data stream.

     If the offset requested is longer than the amount of data available, no data will be returned and the *X-Stream-Gen-Offset*